MapColonies/automation-docker-jmeter/README.md

 ## Building

-With the script [build.sh](build.sh) the Docker image can be build from the [Dockerfile](Dockerfile) but this is not really necessary as you may use your own ``docker build`` commandline.
-Or better: use one of the pre-built Images from [Docker Hub](https://hub.docker.com/r/justb4/jmeter).
+With the script [build.sh](build.sh) the Docker image can be built from the [Dockerfile](Dockerfile).<br/>The build will be based on jmeter 5.3 version with source included on this repo.

-See end of this doc for more detailed build/run/test instructions (thanks to @wilsonmar!)
+you can change to any version and adapt the docker file to build from other repo.

 ### Build Options